(Very Vanilla Ice Cream - because 'plain' is not a flavor - recipe in post)

 The finished flavor of your ice cream will vary depending on the type of bean you choose - from the light and floral Tahitian vanilla, to the bold Bourbon, the rich and moody Mexican, or the Ugandan, Indonesian, or Tonga beans... each possesses its own personality, and the difference is definitely noticeable.

 The Fiancé's favorite is Tahitian, so that was the extract I chose here.
 The bean itself is Bourbon - a bolder, deeper vanilla, to bring a little richness to the party.
 Use what you like, or the best that's available to you.
 Be sure to use real, pure vanilla extract here, as the alcohol helps to bring out the flavors.
+This is no place to use the cheap stuff.

 (Note that it is illegal to buy/sell unpasteurized dairy.
 If you don't know any farmers, I highly recommend using the best local, low-heat pasteurized milk and cream you can find)